forcedotcom/ServiceSDK-iOS/Examples/README.md

 ## Instructions

 To use an example app, drop the required framework files in the [Frameworks root directory](../Frameworks/) of this repo.
-You can get the framework files by downloading the iOS SDK from the [Snap-ins Product Page](https://developer.salesforce.com/page/SnapinsMobile).
+You can get the framework files by downloading the iOS SDK from the [Embedded Service SDK Developer Center](https://developer.salesforce.com/developer-centers/service-cloud/sdk/).

 ## Sample Apps